Nipple Reduction Surgery Cost & Information Guide

 What is a nipple reduction?

-A nipple reduction aims to reduce the size and the projection of the nipples and restoring symmetry.
-The procedure itself can take anywhere between 30 to 60 minutes to perform and can often be combined with a number of different breast procedures such as:
+A nipple reduction aims to reduce the size and the projection of the nipples or to restore symmetry.
+The procedure itself can take anywhere between 30 to 60 minutes to perform and can often be combined with a number of different breast procedures, such as:

 How much does nipple reduction surgery cost?

-The price of nipple reduction surgery is determined after a consultation with a surgeon.
-Prices can vary to reflect the specific features of each procedure.
+The price of nipple reduction surgery is typically around £2995.
+Prices can vary to reflect the specific requirements of each procedure.

 During the consultation, every patient has the opportunity to outline what they are hoping to achieve from their procedure.
 In turn, the surgeon will make some suggestions to ensure the best possible results.
 These variants may include: